cs3157/recitations/recitation-1.md

     add(2, 4);
 }
 ```
-We'll be using gcc to compile our programs. `gcc` as a terminal command accepts
+We'll be using gcc to compile our programs. `gcc` as a shell command accepts
 a few parameters that we'll be making use of often.

   - `-g` This flag will include debugging flags when you compile.
 If you're going
     to be shipping your program, you won't want to include this flag, but for
-    the purposes of this class, you'll probably always want these flags.
-They'll
+    the purposes of this class, you'll probably always want this flag.
+It'll
     enable debugging tools to give you more useful information like the line
     number and file of the code that crashed.
   - `-Wall` This will turn on all warnings.
 Essentially, if there's a problem in